Germany's FlixBus to take on Greyhound in the United States

 It survived a fierce price war among new market entrants to boost its market share in Germany to more than 90 percent, making its bright green coaches a common sight on German motorways.
 It does not own any of the buses but rather works with local and regional partners.

-In the United States, it would compete with companies such as Megabus, operated by Britain’s Stagecoach Group (SGC.L), which launched in the United States in 2006, and the famous Greyhound bus line.
+In the United States, it would compete with companies such as Megabus, operated by Britain’s Stagecoach Group, which launched in the United States in 2006, and the famous Greyhound bus line.

-Greyhound, founded in 1914 and now owned by Britain’s FirstGroup PLC (FGP.L), transports around 18 million passengers a year in a fleet of around 1,700 vehicles.
+Greyhound, founded in 1914 and now owned by Britain’s FirstGroup PLC, transports around 18 million passengers a year in a fleet of around 1,700 vehicles.

 FlixBus said it had already sent a small team to Los Angeles to start setting up a base for its U.S. business, though it was not yet clear when and on which routes it would start its bus service there.

-It may face an uphill battle in the United States, where existing bus companies and the Amtrak rail system are competing for travelers with airlines and personal vehicles.
+It may face an uphill battle in the United States, though.
+A recent study showed that cheap gasoline is squeezing U.S. bus companies and the Amtrak passenger rail system.

-Researchers at the Chaddick Institute at DePaul University in Chicago in August issued a report saying that cheap gasoline was encouraging travelers to drive cars between certain cities that are 120 miles to 400 miles apart, leaving gaps in the bus and rail networks.

-The Chaddick Institute has since withdrawn that study.
-Amtrak has reported the system’s ridership increased to 31.3 million passengers in the 2016 fiscal year from 30.9 million in the 2015 fiscal year.
+Passenger numbers and revenue on Amtrak and bus services, such as Megabus and BoltBus, have declined since 2015, roughly tracking a fall in U.S. gasoline prices, according to data compiled by the Chaddick Institute researchers.
+(Reporting by Maria Sheahan, editing by Louise Heavens)